Last updated October 22, 2025

 1. Provision a Follower Database

-We recommend creating your upgrade target follower at least 24 hours in advance before running pg:upgrade
+We recommend creating your upgrade target follower at least 24 hours in advance before running pg:upgrade:run

 .

-with the config var of the database you’re upgrading.
+with the config var, attachment or add-on name of the leader database you’re upgrading.

-$ heroku addons:create heroku-postgresql:standard-2 --app example-app -- --follow HEROKU_POSTGRESQL_LAVENDER_URL
+$ heroku addons:create heroku-postgresql:standard-2 --app example-app -- --follow HEROKU_POSTGRESQL_LAVENDER

 Adding heroku-postgresql:standard-2 to example-app... done, v71 ($200/mo)